Shop Subscribe

 7. Lead by Example

-Ensure that your behavior in the classroom is in-line with what you expect from your students.
+Ensure your classroom behavior aligns with what you expect from your students.
 They will respect your example and follow it.

 8. Be a Teacher, Not a Friend